 Figure 4.
-Deviations in natural mortality (M, top panel) and numbers-at-age (NAA, bottom panel) from the final model with lowest Mohn’s ρ, NAA-M-CPI-2.
+Deviations in natural mortality (log M, top panel) and numbers-at-age (log NAA, bottom panel) from the final model with lowest Mohn’s ρ, NAA-M-CPI-2.
 The vertical dashed line marks the terminal year in the assessment, 2018.
+In the projection years, NAA deviations are zero and M deviations are non-zero because NAA-M-CPI-2 includes the 2D AR1 structure on M and not NAA.